 The inspector should review the system of files stored in a locked drawer, file cabinet, or electronic files, and the procedures that address the protection of access authorization records and personal information.
 It is a good practice to have the licensee show the inspector the licensee’s Intranet and who has access to the records related to 10 CFR Part 37.

-Verify that the licensee does not disclose the record or personal information collected to persons other than the subject individual or those with a need to have access to the information in performing assigned duties related to unescorted access.
+Verify that the licensee does not disclose the record or personal information collected to persons other than the subject individual or those with a need to have access to the information in performing assigned duties related to unescorted access to category 1 and category 2 radioactive material.
 [37.31(b)]

 Verify that if the licensee has provided background investigations to another licensee, there is a written request from the individual whose background investigation was provided.
 [37.31(c)]

-Verify that the licensee fingerprint and criminal history records for 3 years from the date the individual no longer requires unescorted access.
+Verify that the licensee retains fingerprint and criminal history records for 3 years from the date the individual no longer requires unescorted access.
 [37.31(e)]

 03.01.07 Access Authorization Program Review

-erify that the licensee access authorization program is reviewed annually.
+For licensees that possess an aggregated category 1 or category 2 quantity of radioactive material, verify that the licensee’s access authorization program is reviewed annually.
 The results of the reviews must be documented, along with any recommendations, and the records maintained for 3 years.
 [37.33(a), (b) and (c)]

 87137-03-02 FOCUS AREA TWO: Physical Protection Requirements during Use